fbpx skip to Main Content

-1. Cook using garlic infused olive oil and other infused oils e.g. chili, rosemary and onion.
+1. Use garlic infused olive oil as a base when cooking.
+I also enjoy using other infused oils such as chili, rosemary and onion.

 2. Add herbs and spices to your cooking.
-Many herbs and spices (fresh or dried) are low FODMAP, just be cautious of spice mixes and seasonings that have added garlic or onion.
+All herbs and spices (fresh or dried) are low FODMAP.
+Just be cautious of spice mixes and seasonings that have added garlic or onion.

-3. Grate fresh ginger into meals like stir fries, soups, marinades or salad dressings/sauces.
+3. Grate fresh ginger into meals like stir fries, soups, marinades, salad dressings and sauces.

-4. Use the green tops of spring onion or fresh chives to give an onion flavour without the FODMAPs.
+4. Use the green tips of spring onion or fresh chives to give an “onion” flavour without the FODMAPs.

-5. Experiment with different types of vinegars e.g. balsamic, apple cider, white, malt etc.
+5. Experiment with different types of vinegars.
+For example, balsamic, apple cider, white or malt are all great low FODMAP options.

-6. Squeeze some lemon or lime juice over your meals.
+6. Squeeze some lemon or lime juice over your meals for some zing.

-9. Frying onion and garlic in the pan of oil and then removing them before adding the rest of your ingredients.
+9. Fry onion and garlic in the pan of oil and then removing them before adding the rest of your ingredients.
+This techniques provides the taste without the FODMAPs because FODMAPs are water soluble and will not leach into oil.

 Published: 9th May 2022